 International Widows Day Activities

-International Widows’ Day is not a public holiday and public life stays normal on this day except for some seminars that are attended by people and arranged by NGOs, Government Institutions, and the UNO.
-You can plan many activities on International Widows Day according to your priorities.
+International Widows’ Day is not a public holiday and public life stays normal on this day except for some seminars arranged by NGOs, Government Institutions, and the UNO.
+You can plan many activities on International Widows Day.
 Some ideas have been discussed below that you can consider:

 i.
-Search for widows in your neighborhood and help them as much as you can.
+Search for widows in your neighbourhood and help them as much as you can.
 You can give them some money, find them a job, or raise funds for them.

 ii.
 Read articles about the miseries of widows and share them with your friends and followers.